Country profile

 Uneven scores across dimensions highlight areas that need targeted coordination.
 Limited tertiary enrollment narrows future talent pipelines and innovation capacity.

+R&D investment remains modest, affecting long-term innovation potential.
 Regulatory quality falls short of global standards, signalling structural hurdles in policy execution.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

 Infrastructure presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
-Regionally, School Access and Gender Parity lags peers the most, signalling where investment could have the highest impact.

 Note: Several indicators use imputed values.
 Policymakers and planners should validate results further before committing to major initiatives.